Vapes of an e-shisha from Elf Bar on brown background with the air-Q Lab logo.

 Influence of steaming on the measured value Volatile organic compounds

-In the test, the VOCs rose sharply and clearly exceeded the recommended limit of 4,000 ppb.
-While the initial value was already 4,000 ppb when the e-shisha was lit, it peaked at over 7,000 ppb by the end of the test phase - an increase of 75 percent.
+In the test, the VOCs rose sharply and clearly exceeded the recommended limit value of 4,000 ppb.
+While the initial value was already 4,000 ppb when the e-shisha was lit, it peaked at over 7,000 ppb at the end of the test phase - an increase of 75 percent.
 VOCs can cause headaches, dizziness and nausea.
-You may be familiar with this effect from the smell of aggressive cleaning products.
-We cannot say whether the VOCs are harmful in this case, because a VOC sensor is very sensitive to different substances.
-In the best case, you "only" breathe in fragrances, like with a scented candle.
-In the worst case, you breathe in dangerous aldehydes, which can even be carcinogenic.
+You may be familiar with this effect from the smell of aggressive cleaning agents.
+We cannot say whether the VOCs are harmful in this case, as a VOC sensor reacts very sensitively to various substances.
+In the best case, you "only" inhale fragrances, such as from a scented candle.
+In the worst case, you inhale dangerous aldehydes, which can even be carcinogenic.
 How dangerous an e-shisha is varies from liquid to liquid.

 Diagram development measured value VOC with the air analyzer air-Q